Did you pick a theme, but found out it doesn’t work well? or worse, it breaks the site after conflicts with plugins?

 - how often is the theme being updated and when was the last time they did?

 Bear with me I will explain.

 As mentioned before, both the marketplace and the creator or vendor of the theme have a profit goal in mind.
 They wish to sell you the theme.
 They earn money on it once, so they need to sell more, consistently*.
 In the meantime, the users who buy the theme will stumble upon questions about the theme and need help from the developers to get answers and support.
 Support cost time and time cost money.

 So, if the theme doesn’t get sold enough or if the vendor is not set up properly to provide support and updates, the theme will not be profitable for them and will be abandoned.
 Same goes for plugins.

-So that brings me to answering the next question: what can you find out about the theme creator? is it an established one ? or someone just starting out? answers to these questions should give you and idea of with whom and what you are buying into.
+So that brings me to answer the next question: what can you find out about the theme creator? is it an established one ? or someone just starting out? answers to these questions should give you an idea of with whom and what you are buying into.

 * support license: sites like theme forest offer a support license at an additional cost after the first 6 months. which is great, if the theme still exists and properly supported by the vendor.

 So, to conclude, do your due diligence before you purchase a theme and start the work on it by checking the questions I always ask myself before I dive in.
 Over time you will find that themes that are best sellers are so because of good reasons.
 On ThemeForest you can actually see the top lists for any category.
 That’s how I found out about themes like Enfold for WordPress or Flatsome for Woocommerce.

 Besides the online market places there is the wordpress repository that offers a good collection of free themes.
 Woocommerce has always had its own collection of themes and after the take-over by Automattic (the company responsible for WordPress) they came with Storefront which is called the offical woocommerce theme backed by the makers of woocommerce.
 Elegantthemes builds and supports the very well known Divi theme.